Clinical use

 Warning

 The following MUST be done prior to performing the lumbar puncture.
-It is the responsibility of the requesting clinician to contact to inform, and arrange transport of the specimen to:

-The National CJD Research & Surveillance Unit (NCJDRSU), University of Edinburgh, 0131 537 1980
+- The requesting clinician must contact The National CJD Research & Surveillance Unit (NCJDRSU), University of Edinburgh, on their contact number, 0131 537 1980, to discuss the case and arrange testing.

 Specimen requirements